pyne/pyne/docs/devsguide/style_guide.rst

 ****************
 Variables that are members of a class are lowercase_with_underscores.
 Private and protected member variables start with a single leading underscore.
-Public member varaibles do not have a leading underscore.
+Public member variables do not have a leading underscore.

 .. code-block:: c++